gradle/gradle/subprojects/docs/src/docs/release/notes.md

 while subsequent test cases of the class will fail with a `NoClassDefFoundError`.

 This change will not cause tests that previously passed to start failing.

+### configuration.exclude now validates the input

+Previously, a typo in configuration-level dependency exclude rule remained undetected and led to problems like [GRADLE-3124](http://issues.gradle.org/browse/GRADLE-3124).
+Now the build fails fast when exclude rule is configured with a wrong key.

+    //fails fast now, 'module' is the correct key configurations.compile.exclude modue: "kafka"

+We suspect that the impact will be minimal to none hence we don't deprecate this behavior.

 ## External contributions